CS233R/materials/quizzes/pop-quiz-2.md

 1. How do you define a class?
+  class MyClass

 2. How does `.new` relate to `initialize` method do?
+  .new signals for the initialize function to fire off.

 3. Does this inheritance make sense?
+  NO. Then all animals would hop, but not all frogs would live...

   ```lang-ruby
   class Frog